sunjiamin0824/CRISPR-Local/README.md

 Column 7:	The sequence of off-target site.
 Column 8:	The number of mismatches between sgRNA and off-target site.
 Column 9:	The name of exon where the sgRNA located(split by ;).
-Column 10:	The number that split by ":" means "TSS position", "exon start position", "length of exon", "relative positon of sgRNA against exon" and "relative positon of sgRNA against TSS", respectively.
+Column 10:	The number that split by ":" means "TSS position", "exon start position", "length of exon", "relative position of sgRNA against exon" and "relative position of sgRNA against TSS", respectively.
 Column 11:	The highest CFD score between sgRNA and all off-target sites.
 ```
 ##### (ii) Cpf1
 * Cpf1 is a single RNA-guided endonuclease lacking tracrRNA, and it utilizes a T-rich PAM (5'-TTN or 5'-TTTN).
-Each mature crRNA begins with 19 nt of the direct repeat followed by 23–25 nt of the spacer sequence (Zetsche and Gootenberg et al.,2015);
+Each mature crRNA begins with 19 nt of the direct repeat followed by 23¨C25 nt of the spacer sequence (Zetsche and Gootenberg et al.,2015);
 * In cpf1 mode, this script:
 	* (a) Screening all possible on-target sgRNAs (with TTX or TTTX PAM type, X represents any base including A C G T R Y M K S W H B V D N),and screening all potential off-target sites (with TTX or TTTX PAM type).
 The type of PAM and length of protospacer are determined by user;
 	* (b) Retrieving potential off-target sites against each candidate sgRNA by using SeqMap program under a default maximum mismatch of 4;